DarkFadow/ZenScriptHub/README.md

-# MoonScriptHub
+# ZenScriptHub
-## This is our first script on roblox !
+## This is my first script on roblox !